hiteshsapkota/firstproject/README.md

   - The best model and last models will be stored in root_dir/models/training_identifier+_best.pth and root_dir/models/training_identifier+_last.pth respectively.

 ## Performance Generation:
-To generate the performance in terms of AUC in case of hard label sampling and MAE in case of soft label setting, we can run the scripts analysis_all_models.py.
+To generate the performance in terms of AUC in case of hard label sampling and Mean Absolute Error (MAE) in case of soft label setting, we can run the scripts analysis_all_models.py.
 It has following input arguments
 ### Input Arguments:
 - bucket_name: name of the s3 bucket if read the outputs from the s3 bucket.
 Default piml-sniff
 - bucket_folder: Name of the folder inside s3 bucket that can be used as root working directory to read/write data/models